MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 - Large library for helper functions

 ## Controllers:
-Controller is the is the middle man between model and views.
+Controller is the middle man between model and views.
 It handles data through model and serves to the view.
-In side `/application/controllers` all your controllers go.
+Inside `/application/controllers` all your controllers go.

-Let's create a controller called `Pages.php` and inside `application/config/routes.php` make the default controller to pages controller.
-Remember, I did not use `PagesController` because the codeigniter's route will be based on this controller name like: `/{controller}/{method}/{method_parameters}`.
-And inside `Pages` controller class write down this code:
+Let's create a controller called `Pages.php` and inside `application/config/routes.php` file and make the default controller to pages controller.
+Remember, I did not use the name `PagesController` because the codeigniter's route will be based on this controller name like: `/{controller}/{method}/{method_parameters}`.
+And inside `Pages` controller class write down the following code:
 ```php
 <?php